CISC4080/lab2/README.md

-# lab2
+# CISC 4080 lab2

 ## Goal:

--Implement  binarysearch, insertionsort, distinct, sameset, and samemultiset functions, following the direction.
+1. Implement  binarysearch, quicksort, insertionsort, distinct, sameset, and samemultiset functions.
-Comment on the running time of your algorithms.
+2. Comment on the running time of your algorithms.
--Familiarize with C++ STL class vector
+3. Familiarize with C++ STL class vector
--Practice using make and Makefile to compile and test program
+4. Practice using make and Makefile to compile and test program

 ## Download Starter Code: